traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 | - Battery

-^ Camera is taking a picture
+^ Camera on choker

 ^ Camera is attached to rpi

-^ RPI is running NodeJS, tensorflowjs, image recognition model
+^ RPI is running javascript & an image recognition model

 ^  ML model on the pi determines how many people it sees